Romans, Reformation Artists, and Willamette: The Travels of an Early Christian Text into the Hatfield Library Vault

 Hugo Grotius, born in Delft, the Netherlands, (1583-1645) was an intellectual prodigy, who graduated from the University of Leiden at the age of fourteen.
 After holding various municipal posts, he was arrested for treason in 1618 and given a life sentence in Loevenstein Castle.
 Here he regularly received a large crate of books for him to read while imprisoned, and his love of books eventually led to his own freedom.
 In 1621, his wife and her maid managed to fit him [he was a small man] into one of these book crates and it was shipped out of the castle to France,2 where Grotius spent the rest of his life in exile.

-Title Page of De Iure Belli et Pacis,
+Title Page of De Iure Belli ac Pacis,

 Hugo Grotius is considered to be the father of International Law.
 While living in France Grotius penned his most famous work, De iure belli ac pacis (On the Law of War and Peace), which was published in 1625 during the Thirty Years War (1618-1648).
 This work was Grotius’ response to “the ‘licentiousness’ of Europe’s Christian rulers in rushing to war for frivolous or imprudent reasons’… Grotius worked to lay a foundation of natural law on which the law of nations and its accompanying laws of war could be built.”
 The result is this three volume book.

 An article from the November 20, 1897 issue of the Oregon Daily Statesman tells the story of how Willamette University received a copy of this work that now resides in the vault of the Mark O. Hatfield Library.
-A copy of this article was cut out and glued to the back inside cover of that book, and it shows the book owner’s bibliophilia.
-Here is that article:
+A copy of this article was cut out and glued to the back inside cover of that book, and it shows the book owner’s bibliophilia:

 “The Seventeenth Century Hands Down One of Its Literary Gems to a Prominent Salemite.”